-- 5.24 Confirm that the RPZ valve has satisfactorily completed the commissioning test detailed in Appendix 1.
-Failure to confirm this shall be recorded as a test failure (see clause 6.9). - 5.25 Visually inspect the assembly to confirm that the installation:- - conforms to the requirements set out in section 4 'Installation' of this document. - the satisfactory function of the strainer (debris to be removed if necessary)
+- 5.24 Confirm that the RPZ valve has satisfactorily completed the commissioning procedure detailed in Appendix 1.
+Failure to confirm this shall be recorded as a test failure (see clauses 6.8-6.12). - 5.25 Visually inspect the assembly to confirm that the installation:- - conforms to the requirements set out in section 4 'Installation' of this document; - the satisfactory function of the strainer (debris to be removed if necessary).

-Failure to satisfy any of these requirements shall be recorded as a test failure (see clause 6.9).
+Failure to satisfy any of these requirements shall be recorded as a test failure (see clauses 6.8-6.12).

 - 5.26 Complete the on-site compliance test procedure detailed in Appendix 1.
-This procedure will demonstrate that all the key components in a RPZ valve are functioning correctly and the assembly is providing fluid category 4 backflow protection.
-That is to say that:- - the No 1 check valve (upstream) is water tight at low pressure; - there is an adequate pressure differential between the upstream and intermediate zone: - the relief valve is operating correctly; and - the No 2 check valve (downstream) is water tight at low pressure.
+This procedure will demonstrate that all the key components in a RPZ valve are functioning correctly and the assembly is providing up to fluid category 4 backflow protection.
+That is to say that:- - the number 1 check valve (upstream) is water tight at low pressure; - there is an adequate pressure differential between the upstream and intermediate zone; - the relief valve is operating correctly; and - the number 2 check valve (downstream) is water tight at low pressure.

-Failure to satisfy the on-site commissioning test shall be recorded as a test failure (see clause 6.9).
+Failure to satisfy the on-site compliance test shall be recorded as a test failure (see clause 6.8-6.12).